badr42/nodered_MQTT_db23c/README.md

 1. Please reset the passwords
 2. I built it to be wide open you'll need to add security and ssl certificates for both node-red as well the mosquitto servers

+## Trouble Shooting
+1. If the script fails, try to SSH to the machine and run database.sh then install.sh